ValGSgit/42CC/README.md

 <div align="center">

-> ### 🎓 "At 42, we don't just learn to code - we learn to think like developers"
+> ### 🎓 "At 42, we don't just learn to code - we learn to learn and to think like developers"

 </div>